Indiana resumes executions of inmates after 15 years

 Joseph Corcoran, a 49-year-old man, was convicted of murdering his brother and three others in 1997.
 Corcoran shot the victims with a rifle after overhearing conversations he claimed were about him.

-Indiana will carry out its first execution in more than a decade by scheduling the lethal injection of Joseph Corcoran, a 49-year-old man convicted of murdering his brother and three other people in 1997.
+Indiana carried out its first execution in more than a decade.
+Joseph Corcoran, a 49-year-old man convicted of murdering his brother and three others in 1997, received a lethal injection early Wednesday morning.

-The execution is scheduled for early Wednesday morning at the Indiana State Prison (Michigan City).
-He was sentenced to death in 1999 for killing his brother, James Corcoran, 30, and three other men - Robert Scott Turner (his sister's fiancé), Timothy Bricker and Douglas Stillwell, all 30 as well.
+The execution took place at the Indiana State Prison (Michigan City).
+Corcoran was sentenced to death in 1999 for killing his brother, James Corcoran, 30, and three other men - Robert Scott Turner (his sister's fiancé), Timothy Bricker and Douglas Stillwell, all 30.

 Court records detail that Corcoran shot the victims with a rifle after overhearing conversations that he claimed were about him.